 How to make Boneless Tandoori Chicken

-- 3 tbsp yogurt
+- 3 tbsp yogurt, sour cream, or buttermilk

 - 1/2 bell pepper, cut into large pieces

 - 2 tbsp tandoori masala (more or less depends on your spice level)

 - 1 tsp ginger paste (more or less)

 - 1 tsp garlic paste (more or less)

 - red chili powder

 - meat tenderizer (optional) I use a pinch of baking soda

 Combine chicken, tandoori masala, yogurt, ginger, garlic, salt, bell pepper, onion, red chili powder (optional), meat tenderizer (optional) and salt.
 If using baking soda be sure to add it right before cooking and not during the marinating process.

 Refrigerate the chicken for up to 1 day.
 If you don't have time to marinate and want to eat it ASAP, it is okay to marinate for 30 minutes.